prettier/prettier/docs/rationale.md

 Here are a few examples of things that are out of scope for Prettier:

 - Turning single- or double-quoted strings into template literals or vice versa.
+- Using `+` to break long string literals into parts that fit the print width.
 - Adding/removing `{}` and `return` where they are optional.
 - Turning `?:` into `if`-`else` statements.
 - Sorting and hoisting `import`s.
 (Sorting is unsafe because of side effects, which would violate the [correctness](#correctness) goal.)